Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 to try to understand what the model is doing, and why it classifies tweets the way they do.

 But first things first.
-Let me start with presenting the data, and how one can clean the data before that will be used in the machine learning models.
+Let me start with presenting the data, and how one can clean the data before it is used in the machine learning models.

 ## Table of content
 1. [Data](#Data)